Here is our extensive list of the different types of Blackjack:

 Players may also bet on others’ hands.
 They do this by putting their bet in a betting circle near the hand they are betting on.
 If it wins, they win too.
 If it loses, they also lose.

 The dealer plays a hand as normal and should the dealer win the money goes to the person acting as the bank.
 When the dealer loses the person, banking must play the rest of the players.

 If, when the dealer finally draws their hand, he goes bust, but he has a higher score than the other player, it counts as a push for that player – and they get their bet back.
-The player loses if the dealer loses with the same or lower total than them.
-This alters the strategy for such things as hitting on a 12.
+The player loses if the dealer loses the same or lower total than them.
+It alters the strategy for such things as hitting on a 12.